* This is the Consumer Version. *

 Weakened immune system (for example, because of long-term corticosteroid treatment)

-Risks are often higher among older people (see see Spotlight on Aging).
+Risks are often higher among older people (see Spotlight on Aging: Surgical Risk and Age).
 However, risks are determined more by general health than by age.
-Chronic disorders that increase surgical risk and other treatable disorders, such as dehydration, infections, and imbalances in body fluids and electrolytes, should be controlled with treatment as well as possible before an operation.
+Chronic disorders that increase surgical risk and other treatable disorders, such as dehydration, infections, imbalances in body fluids and electrolytes, and particularly heart failure and angina, should be controlled with treatment as well as possible before an operation.

 The choice to undergo surgery is not always clear.
 There may be nonsurgical options for treatment, and there may be several possible surgical procedures.
-Thus, a person may seek the opinion of more than one doctor.
+Thus, a person may seek the opinion of more than one doctor (see page Getting a Second Opinion).
 Some health insurance plans require a second opinion for elective surgery.
 However, experts may disagree on which doctor should give the second opinion.

 Some experts advise obtaining a second opinion from a doctor who is not a surgeon to eliminate any bias toward surgery when nonsurgical treatment is an option.